phil-blain/CICE-Consortium-CICE-wiki/Home.md

 Additional testing data: ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/other_files/

 To access these files from the command line:

 $ ftp ftp.cgd.ucar.edu

 $ Name: [anonymous]

 $ Password: [user's email address]

 $ cd /archive/Model-Data/CICE/

-Then the user can ftp the relevant files from the subdirectories.
+The user can ftp the relevant files from these subdirectories.

 ## CICE Community Discussion
 A community [bulletin board](https://bb.cgd.ucar.edu/forums/cice-consortium-model-development) has been set up for the CICE-Consortium community to discuss model development including bugs, diagnostics, and future directions.
 There are subforums for discussion of particular topics (e.g. repository questions) as well as a general forum.
 These forums will be monitored by consortium members but are open to the general community.
 To start or respond to a discussion topic users will need to create an account by clicking the "Login" button at the top of the page and then following the directions under "Create new account."